 Top 10 foods to try in Greece

-Steeped in history and lapped by the Mediterranean sea, Greece is home to some of the finest ingredients in the world.
-Sample them in a traditional Greek dish along with a glass of ouzo
+Situated on the Mediterranean sea, Greece is home to some of the finest ingredients in the world.
+Make the most of them with our guide to the Greek food

 Greece has long been a family holiday favourite with its beautiful blue waters, child-friendly beaches and an abundance of delicious food made with fresh ingredients.
-Make sure you sample all the country has to offer with our pick of traditional dishes.
-Experience the great cooking of the Greek culture with our Greek recipes.
+Make sure you sample all the country has to offer with our pick of traditional Greek dishes.
+Experience the the cuisine of this history-steeped country with our Greek recipes.
 Find further inspiration with our Mediterranean recipes.

 A mainstay of any Greek meal is classic dips such as tzatziki (yogurt, cucumber and garlic), melitzanosalata (aubergine), and fava (creamy split pea purée).
 But the delectable taramasalata (fish roe dip) is a must.
 This creamy blend of pink or white fish roe, with either a potato or bread base, is best with a drizzle of virgin olive oil or a squeeze of lemon.